orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 - Endpoints, network calls, db, files etc.. all of it, configure custom values at each point

 # Comparing Languages
-Instead of classifying arbitrary complexity.
+How do you start classifying arbitrary complexity?
+One of the things I've directly arrived at is that whatever that classif Instead of classifying arbitrary complexity.
 Create a general method of classifying it, so that it can change appropriately.

 You want to also compare things like LLM/models as implementations of English or other languages. -> Can be targeted in the sense that they then in turn generate something else.
 Large surface area of how to target them though: what format do you use.